QianhuiWan/resonant_universe/story4_steadyStates.md

-## ✨ Homeostasis: How Structures Hold Themselves Together
+## ✨ Homeostasis: How structures hold themselves together

 ### 1. What is homeostasis?

 ### 2.